maksim-pankov/xsd2php/README.md

  For that PHP class is necessary to create a custom JMS serialize/deserialize handler.

 * `xsd2php.naming_strategy` (optional) specifies the naming strategy to use when converting XML names PHP classes.
+Values: short, long, long_no_conflicts, short_flat

 * `xsd2php.path_generator` (optional) specifies the strategy to use for path generation and file saving